BitBoxSwiss/bitbox-base/docs/os/configuration.md

 * in regular operation, changes to Redis values and the regeneration of config files are typically executed through the `bbb-config.sh` or `bbb-cmd.sh` scripts.

 To keep the configuration scripts consistent, the bash function `generateConfig()` is sourced from the include file [`generateConfig.sh.inc`](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/scripts/include/generateConfig.sh.inc).

+If `bbbconfgen` is run from the commandline and overlay root filesystem is enabled, you need to make sure that the configuration file is not only written into the tmpfs overlay.
+Either disable overlayrootfs (and reboot first), or use the application within `overlayroot-chroot`.

 ### *BitBox App*: user interface